 She has conducted seminars for business and community organizations and government agencies and advised business and community leaders on media strategy.
 She served two terms on the Board of Directors of the Sacramento Press Club (2008-2011) and is a member of the Scholarship Committee.
-She also served on the Board of Directors of the State Information Officers Council (SIOC), the statewide organization of public information and public relations professionals in California state government, is a member of the scholarship committee, and coordinated the annual statewide SIOC awards program in 2007 as Awards Chair.
-She was recently honored (2013) by the Press Club with a scholarship in her name.
+She also served on the Board of Directors of the State Information Officers Council (SIOC), the statewide organization of public information and public relations professionals in California state government, was a member of the scholarship committee, and coordinated the annual statewide SIOC awards program in 2007 as Awards Chair.
+In 2013, she was honored by the Press Club with a scholarship in her name.
 She is a member of the Society of Professional Journalists and the Sacramento State and Chico State Alumni Associations.

 Her writing has won many awards: the Berton J. Ballard Press‑Bar Award for Distinguished Reporting on the Administration of Justice from the State Bar of California, the Catherine L. O’Brien Award for women’s interest reporting – both for a series of articles on juvenile crime published in the Sacramento Bee – and awards for Commentary and Enterprise Reporting from the Society of Professional Journalists, for articles and columns in several publications on politics, lobbying, crime and children’s issues, published in several publications.
-She twice received national awards from the National Mental Health Association (in 1977 and again in 1997) and from the California Mental Health Association, for “outstanding contributions to public understanding of mental health,” for articles in the Sacramento Bee and the California Journal.
-She was nominated for a Pulitzer Prize for her Bee coverage of conditions in one California state hospital.
+She twice received national awards from the National Mental Health Association (in 1977 and 1997) and from the California Mental Health Association, for “outstanding contributions to public understanding of mental health,” for articles in the Sacramento Bee and the California Journal.
+She was nominated for a Pulitzer Prize for her Bee coverage of conditions in Stockton State Hospital.
 She received the 2002 Lifetime Achievement Award from the State Information Officers Council and was named “Best State Agency Spokesperson” in 2004 by the Sacramento News & Review, in its annual “Best of Sacramento” issue.
-She was co-founder of the Women’s Caucus of the Sacramento Newspaper Guild and was the first president of Sacramento Women in the Media.
+She was the first chair and co-founder of the Women’s Caucus of the Sacramento Newspaper Guild and was the first president of Sacramento Women in the Media.